ETolboom/blg/docs/wiki/Design-Choices.md

 ## Layered Check Architecture

-**Decision:** Checks are organised into three layers (model-agnostic, simple model-dependent, complex model-dependent) with a plugin-based implementation system.
+**Decision:** Checks are organized into three layers (model-agnostic, simple model-dependent, complex model-dependent) with a plugin-based implementation system.

 **Rationale:** Different assignment types need different grading strategies.
 A single monolithic grader cannot cover all cases.
 Separating checks into layers makes it clear to instructors what each check does and what it requires.
 The plugin architecture allows new checks to be added without modifying core code.